This post was last updated on February 22nd, 2021 at 03:41 pm

 Before understanding how a site like MyLife got your personal information, or figuring out how to remove this personal data from the site, you may be curious as to what MyLife actually is.
 While many websites are out there that aggregate this kind of personal information, MyLife is unique in a few ways.
 For starters, before MyLife became “MyLife”, it was actually called Reunion.com.
 This site was created with the explicit purpose of helping the general public (re)connect with past schoolmates long after graduating.

-Nowadays, Mylife is a US-based “information brokerage” website.
+Nowadays, according to a report on Kryptoszene, Mylife is a US-based “information brokerage” website.
 This means that the site is a business that operates through aggregating and sharing personal identifying information about people.
 MyLife essentially gathers personal data about individuals through publicly accessible means (like public records and social media) to then create a “MyLife Public Page” and reputation profiles for just about everyone.
 MyLife synthesizes a vast amount of data that can include information like: an individual’s name, age, home address, work address, phone number, email address, employment history, academic history, pictures, family members, political parties, personal biography, reviews, and all kinds of other information.
 The site boasts an index of over 325 million people!
 So it shouldn’t be a surprise that you’re on it.

 The website offers a free and a paid subscription model, depending on what the user is looking for.
 Additionally, the site offers a reputation ranker.
 MyLife claims that its primary focus is to make consumers safer and marketplaces more trustworthy by aggregating all of this information together in an easily accessible format.
 Users can then publicly review and comment on these pages.
 Mylife.com is identified as a social networking site, although its primary function seems to be to gather and share information as opposed to being a platform for directly interacting with others.
 Mylife.com emphasizes its role as a layer of protection for businesses and consumers.